-- Update of information in the current TMS: update of data accuracy and information of infrastructure parameters - Extensions of RFC OEM to Germany and further extensions as requested by the Annex II of the CEF-Regulation - Analysis of the Connectivity to Turkey - Assessment of the lines designated to the RFC OEM - Compliance with TEN-T minimum infrastructure requirements - Bottleneck analysis - SWOT-analysis and success factors - Analysis of capacity offer - Last-mile infrastructure along the corridor

-Taken into consideration the deadline set in the Annex II of the CEF Regulation the update of the TMS had to follow a strict time schedule - defined by the Marketing WG - according to which a final draft study was delivered by June 2017 and then sent to consultation to the Railway - and Terminal Advisory Groups by the Secretariat.
+- Update of information in the current TMS: update of data accuracy and information of infrastructure parameters - Extensions of RFC OEM to Germany and further extensions as requested by the Annex II of the CEF-Regulation - Analysis of the Connectivity to Turkey - Assessment of the lines designated to the RFC OEM - Compliance with TEN-T minimum infrastructure requirements - Bottleneck analysis - SWOT-analysis and success factors - Analysis of capacity offer - Last-mile infrastructure along the corridor which a final draft study was delivered by June 2017 and then sent to consultation to the Railway - and Terminal Advisory Groups by the Secretariat.
 The input received from the aforementioned groups were analysed with utmost care by the Marketing WG and then incorporated accordingly to the final draft study.
 Then both the Executive- and the Management Boards received the draft study and the summary document "Essential Elements of the Transport Market Study" for review.
 The comments of the MB were taken into account by the Marketing WG and incorporated into the relevant text, paying attention to the consistency of the documents.
 The MB approved the final draft study as well as the summary document on 27 October 2017 and mandated the Leader of the Marketing WG for using the approved documents as basis for making further modifications in case demanded by the Executive Board.
 The comments from the Executive Board were also duly incorporated and taken into account.
 The final approval by both Boards was accomplished in December 2017.